5 Hardest Core Exercises You'll Ever Try

-First you should lie down on your back on a hard surface, preferably a bench.
-Than grab the bench from both sides of head with your elbows pointing up.
+First, you should lie down on your back on a hard surface, preferably a bench.
+Then grab the bench from both sides of head with your elbows pointing up.
 This will ensure you have the necessary support as you raise your legs.
 Your legs should be straight and kept together.

 Now you should raise your whole body on top of your shoulders, mainly through the support of your core muscles.
 That is the end position.
 After you've made it, slowly lower yourself until your body is almost completely down on the bench.
 Keeping the tension in your core, slowly go back to the end position again, and repeat the process until you're exhausted.

 This is an advanced exercise, and it takes some time to master.
 It can be dangerous if you go too quickly so make sure you nail the technique without trying any acrobatics. it's a great exercise that hits basically the whole torso, including the midsection, back muscles, and even shoulders as you stack your weight on top of them and keep them in an isometric contraction.